yiyuezhuo/video_yyz/readme.md

 While some weird hack is used to call a CLI script by importing, the further wrapping is not used to keep its simplicity.

-So you can edit a script on your local, push it to server, and typing just a script name, rather than copy & paste something like `python train.py --a b --c d --e g ....`.
+So you can edit a script on your local, push it to the server, and type just a script name, rather than copy & paste something like `python train.py --a b --c d --e g ....`.

 To reduce loading time, someone may use `ffmpeg` to split video into frames in advance.
-But I found that it may not be that effectively, compared to `torchvision`'s method (decode frame from video dynamically).
+But I found that it may not be that effective, compared to `torchvision`'s method (decode frame from video dynamically).
 See following table:

 ```
 resolution  load    speedup